tonethar/IGM-330-Fall-2018/exams/midterm-exam-review.md

 - "Write some code"

 ## III.
 Study Resources
-- **Note:** Some of these JavaScript concepts are coverd in these IGME-230 notes:
+- **Note:** Some of these JavaScript concepts are covered in these IGME-230 notes:
   - IGME-230 JavaScript Web App notes: https://github.com/tonethar/IGME-230-GDD-Spring-2018/blob/master/notes/web-apps-0.md
   - An intro to ES6 classes is here: https://github.com/tonethar/IGME-230-Master/blob/master/notes/pixi-js-2.md
 - Links to all of the **lecture videos** have been posted to mycourses